Olorin71/sdf/README.md

 After checkout run `npm ci` to get all dependencies without generating a new [package-lock json](./package-lock.json).

+##Development

+### Commits
+We use [conventional commit format](https://conventionalcommits.org/) for commit messages.

+When you want to commit changes:

+- Format your commit message to meet the conventional commit format.
+- use git cz after staging your changes to run commitizen.
+- use npm run cz to stage all changes and run commitizen.

+Commit messages that not meet the conventions will be rejected.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.